General-Bradley9608/Stack-Overflow-Clone-Backend/README.md

 As the name suggests, this project is a clone of a famous Q/A website for professional and enthusiast programmers built solely by me using a completely different stack.

-This repo consists of the Backend code of the project, the backend code is in __[Stackoverflow-Clone-Frontend](https://github.com/Mayank0255/Stackoverflow-Clone-Frontend)__

 ## My Tech Stack (MERN)